strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 3. Choose a plan for your Strapi Cloud project: either Pro, Team, or the 14-days free trial.
 Feel free to refer to [Pricing](https://strapi.io/pricing-cloud) for more information.

     :::note
-    Strapi Cloud offers a free trial for only one project.
-    If you have already used a free trial for a previous project, the option will no longer appear in the plan selection.
+    Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to create your first project.
+Once the free trial has already been used for a previous project, the option will no longer appear in the plan selection.
     :::

 4. Connect a GitHub repository to your new Strapi Cloud project.